It is one thing to analyze data you can grasp as a marketing specialist. It is another to visualize it in an impactful way.

 Here’s a step-by-step explanation of setting up a Google Data Studio SEO report template for yourself:

 First of all, add all data sources to Google Data Studio to ensure that all data will be pulled to your report when you copy the template.

-To add SEMrush data to your report, you need a Business subscription to SEMrush.
-Be sure to authorize your Google account and SEMrush account to access data and add it to Google Data Studio.
+To add Semrush data to your report, you need a Guru subscription to Semrush.
+Be sure to authorize your Google account and Semrush account to access data and add it to Google Data Studio.

 Use the following links to find the right connectors: